 You don’t have to be qualified to get into top-tier colleges; you only need alum parents who donate massive amounts to their alma maters.

-Kids of ivy league alums get priority admissions to prestigious schools, whether they’ve earned it or not.
+Kids of Ivy League alums get priority admissions to prestigious schools, whether they’ve earned it or not.

 Education Unaffordable

 Higher education is the number one path out of poverty, but it’s quickly becoming unattainable to the poorest among us.
+Rich kids can go to any school they want without worrying about student loan debt.

 Systematic Racism